DarthFeder/DiscoveryCraft/README.md

 - Sonic Screwdriver (creative tool for now)

-- Flint tools (not fully implemented as proper tools yet)
+- Flint tools and knifes (very good starting items - perfect for the first night)

 - A lot of things that don't yet do anything!